 These plump and succulent bivalves have soared in popularity since the town hosted its first scallop festival back in 2003.
 And each year’s festival is better than the last.
 There’s guaranteed to be plenty of fun and feasting with an array of tasting events, entertainment, and scallop-focused menus from the town’s top restaurants and pubs.

-The event typically takes place in the third week of February.
+The event is taking place from Saturday 17th- Sunday 25th February.
 So bring an appetite as we take a dive into what’s on the menu during Rye Bay Scallop Festival.

 Seafood fit for royalty